sofia-dominguezc/MNIST-diffusion/README.md

 - `--model-version {dev, main}` - which checkpoint to use:
     - None: don't load parameters. default in `mode=train`.
     - dev: scratch / development checkpoint.
-It's overwritten on each training epoch.
+It's overwritten each training epoch.
-    - main: the main checkpoint.
+    - main: main checkpoint.
 User decides if overwriting it at the end of training.
-Default in all modes except `train`.
+Default in all other modes.

 - `--root PATH (default: data)` - root directory for datasets and parameters.